 9. Be consistent in your approach

 Consistency is key to a more professional approach.
 Have solid business procedures for everything you do.
 That way, there is no confusion about anything and tenants (and suppliers) know exactly where they stand.

-10. Be available but not TOO available
+10. Be available when required

 11. Reply promptly to emails/telephone calls

 Whilst it’s sensible to set clear boundaries about when you are available to deal with problems/queries, do reply promptly to emails and telephone calls.
 There will be times when you can’t answer the phone, but if a tenant leaves a voicemail, return their call as soon as possible.
 With emails, aim to answer within 24-hours, or sooner if the problem is more urgent.